Create a Snake Game in Java

 Let’s start by creating a new project in your IDE.
 If you’re using IntelliJ IDEA, go to File > New Project, select Java, and give your project a name.
 Once your project is created, you’ll want to structure it properly.
 Create a src folder, where all your Java files will reside.

-See also Inventory Management System in Python with Source Code
+See also Registration System in Python with Source Code

 Understanding the Game Mechanics